Eligarf/avoid-notice/README.md

 * *PF2e Avoid Notice* will set the appropriate visibility flags on the combatant tokens to reflect the detection status determined by stealth initiative checks.
 * An *Override* setting allows *PF2e Avoid Notice* to override existing *PF2e Perception* visibility flags on tokens.
 Disabling this is useful if one wishes to setup any complicated situation beforehand and not get it stomped by the initiative rolls.
 * If *PF2e Perception* cover flags are found on a token using stealth for initiative, standard or greater cover bonuses will apply as appropriate against perception DCs.
+* If *Compute Cover at Combat Start* is selected, *`*PF2e Avoid Notice* will ignore existing cover flags and use *PF2e Perception* to calculate new ones for tokens using stealth as initiative for each token they are testing against